Middle East and Africa Airport Baggage Handling Systems Market Size and Share

 Key Report Takeaways

-• By airport capacity, hubs designed for more than 40 million passengers captured 45.20% of the Middle East and Africa airport baggage handling systems market share in 2025 and are forecast to expand at a 12.57% CAGR to 2031.
+• By airport capacity, airports handling more than 40 million passengers accounted for 45.20% of market share in 2025, while this tier is forecast to expand at a 12.57% CAGR through 2031.

 Note: Market size and forecast figures in this report are generated using Mordor Intelligence’s proprietary estimation framework, updated with the latest available data and insights as of January 2026.